Have an interview? Here are some tips

-- Take a good look at what’s in the background of the shot.
+- Consider what appears behind you as you face the camera.
 A book case, credenza, or even some Virginia Tech branding looks nice. **

 - Be careful not to have an open window or lamp on in the background.
 Light sources behind you leave your face darker and harder to see.

 - Dress professionally — even business casual is okay.

 - It’s perfectly fine to wear ear buds in order to better hear the interview.
 Consider using them in just one ear (if they're wired, hang the remaining cord behind you or in your shirt).